Andy Sanborn

-Andy Sanborn is a former Republican member of the New Hampshire Senate, representing the 9th district between 2012 and 2018, and previously the 7th district from 2010 to 2012.
+Andy Sanborn is a former Republican member of the New Hampshire Senate, representing the 9th district.

 Early life, education and career

 Sanborn was born in Lebanon, New Hampshire.
 He studied marketing, finance, and economics at New England College.
 He worked in commercial lending for 15 years and was employed by an international leasing company in Chicago.
 Sanborn owns The Draft sports bar in Concord and is on the board of the New Hampshire Lodging and Restaurant Association.

 Sanborn also owns and leases real estate.
 His tenants at Phat Stuff, a head shop in Keene, were raided by the DEA in 2014.

+Conviction

+In August 2023, shortly after he submitted plans to build a larger casino across town in Concord, Sanborn was placed under investigation by the State of New Hampshire on allegations of covid-relief fraud due to reports that he had used relief funds to purchase luxury vehicles and personal finances.
+Sanborn denied these claims and his lawyers have said that the funds were used for business expenses, including the expansion of his downtown Concord casino.
+State officials indicated at the time of the announcement in August that they were investigating criminal charges.
+In October 2024 he was charged with felony theft for using $900,000 of federal COVID-19 loans and spending it on luxury cars as well as failing to mention has business was Concord Casino.

 Positions

 Sanborn had consistently been rated one of the most conservative members of the New Hampshire State Senate.
-He touts himself as the "Conservative Conscious" of the New Hampshire Senate.
+He touts himself as the "Conservative conscience" of the New Hampshire Senate.
 In 2017 he passed six new bills into law.